mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ## Column definitions

-This section is an extension of the main [column definitions documentation](/components/data-grid/columns/#column-definitions) that focuses on the rendering and the customization of the rendering with `ColDef`.
+This section is an extension of the main [column definitions documentation](/components/data-grid/columns/#column-definitions) that focuses on the rendering and the customization of the rendering with `GridColDef`.

 ### Value getter

 Sometimes a column might not have a corresponding value and you just want to render a combination of different fields.

-To do that, you can set the `valueGetter` attribute of `ColDef` as in the example below:
+To do that, you can set the `valueGetter` attribute of `GridColDef` as in the example below:

 **Note**: You need to set a `sortComparator` for the column sorting to work when setting the `valueGetter` attribute.